 Scenario: You are interested in learning more about how users with deafness or other hearing disabilities experience the web.

 Task: Where would you go to find information on how users with hearing disabilities experience the web?
-(Path is Accessibility Fundamentals How People with Disabilities Use the Web: Overview Diverse Abilities and Barriers Auditory)
+(Path is Accessibility Fundamentals How People with Disabilities Use the Web- Diverse Abilities and Barriers (Auditory))

 NOTE: Record participants success with finding the correct information from 0-2 (0 = FAIL, 1 = Easy success, 2 = Difficult success).